hermanschaaf/allrgb/README.md

  > Look mom, I made art!

 This Go program generates images that use every color in the RGB color palette exactly once, and tries to do so in as easthetically-pleasing way as possible.
+It's inspired by [AllRGB.com](http://allrgb.com/).

 It supports different modes.